mneyret/website/publi.md

 # **Communications in international conferences**

-**Neyret, M.**, Robain H., de Rouw A., Soulileuth B., Trisophon K., Jumpa K., and Valentin C. (2018)Land use changes affect plant communities in mountainous Northern Thailand.
+**Neyret, M.**, Robain H., de Rouw A., Soulileuth B., Trisophon K., Jumpa K., and Valentin C. (2018) <a href="/assets/images/Neyret_Agroecology_and_ecology_of_agroecosystems.pdf" target="_blank">Land use changes affect plant communities in mountainous Northern Thailand.</a>
 Conference of the French Society of Ecology and Evolution, Rennes, France. (oral)

-**Neyret, M.**, Robain H., de Rouw A., Janeau, JL., Keawthip, J., Trisophon K., and Valentin C. (2018) Are tree plantations forests?
-A comparison of soil erosion under rubber tree plantations and annual crops in mountainous Northern Thailand.
+**Neyret, M.**, Robain H., de Rouw A., Janeau, JL., Keawthip, J., Trisophon K., and Valentin C. (2018)  <a href="/assets/images/Erosion_poster_SFE18" target="_blank">Are tree plantations forests?
+A comparison of soil erosion under rubber tree plantations and annual crops in mountainous Northern Thailand</a>.
 Conference of the French Society of Ecology and Evolution, Rennes, France.
 (poster)

 **Neyret, M.**, Robain H., de Rouw A., Soulileuth B., Trisophon K., Jumpa K., and Valentin C. (2018) Soil, landscape and land-use itinerary effects on non-cultivated plant communities and associated services in croplands of Northern Thailand.
 European Conference of Tropical Ecology, Muséum National d’Histoire Naturelle, Paris, France. (oral)